TUTvision/Online-Panoptic-3D/docs/parameters.md

   output_name:="/home/user/DATA/scannet_reconstruction/scene0000_00_output"
 ```
 ## Data publisher node

+Reads data from directory and publishes it as ROS messages.

+Currently, images are assumed to be already rectified when saved in the directory, as is the case with ScanNet.
+However, one could also easily rectify them with ROS tools if instrinsics are available.
+For this, you would need to add a new node to the [launch file](https://github.com/TUTvision/Online-Panoptic-3D/blob/main/launch/reconstruct_from_dir.launch), e.g. [image_proc/rectify](http://wiki.ros.org/image_proc)

+### Published topics

+- /camera/rgb/img_rect: rectified color images
+- /camera/rgb/camera_info: color sensor intrinsics and other metadata
+- /camera/depth/img_rect: rectified depth images
+- /camera/depth/camera_info: depth sensor intrinsics and other metadata
+- /camera/label/color_rect: semantic labels as rectified rgb images
+- /camera/label/enc_rect: panoptic labels in our format as rectified rgb images

+### Parameters

 - data_root
   - path to directory containing the necessary data (i.e. dirs like color/, depth/ and camera intrinsics)
 - data_format